-When changes to our "Drug List" occur, we post information on our website about those changes.
-We also update our online "Drug List" regularly.
-This section describes the types of changes we may make to the "Drug List" and when you will get direct notice if changes are made for a drug that you are taking.
+When changes to our Drug List occur, we post information on our website about those changes.
+We also update our online Drug List regularly.
+This section describes the types of changes we may make to the Drug List and when you will get direct notice if changes are made for a drug that you are taking.

-Changes we may make to our "Drug List" that affect you during the current plan year
+Changes we may make to our Drug List that affect you during the current plan year

-• Adding new drugs to our "Drug List" and immediately removing or making changes to a like drug on our "Drug List."

-- ♦ When adding a new version of a drug to our "Drug List," we may immediately remove a like drug from our "Drug List," move the like drug to a different cost-sharing tier, add new restrictions, or both.
-The new version of the drug will be on the same or a lower cost-sharing tier and with the same or fewer restrictions. - ♦ We will make these immediate changes only if we are adding a new generic version of a brand name or adding certain new biosimilar versions of an original biological product that was already on our "Drug List." - We may make these changes immediately and tell you later, even if you are taking the drug that we are removing or making changes to.
-If you are taking the like drug at the time we make the change, we will tell you about any specific change we made. - Adding drugs to our "Drug List" and removing or making changes to a like drug on our "Drug List" with advance notice. - ♦ When adding another version of a drug to our "Drug List," we may remove a like drug from our "Drug List," move it to a different cost-sharing tier, add new restrictions, or both.
-The version of the drug that we add will be on the same or a lower cost-sharing tier and with the same or fewer restrictions. - ♦ We will make these changes only if we are adding a new generic version of a brand name drug or adding certain new biosimilar versions of an original biological product that was already on our "Drug List." - ◆ We will tell you at least 30 days before we make the change, or tell you about the change and cover a 30-day fill of the version of the drug you are taking. - Removing unsafe drugs and other drugs on our "Drug List" that are withdrawn from the market. - Sometimes a drug may be deemed unsafe or taken off the market for another reason.
-If this happens, we may immediately remove the drug from our "Drug List."
-If you are taking that drug, we will tell you after we make the change. - Making other changes to drugs on our "Drug List." - We may make other changes once the year has started that affect drugs you are taking.
+- Adding new drugs to our Drug List and immediately removing or making changes to a like drug on our Drug List. - When adding a new version of a drug to our Drug List, we may immediately remove a like drug from our Drug List, move the like drug to a different cost-sharing tier, add new restrictions, or both.
+The new version of the drug will be on the same or a lower cost-sharing tier and with the same or fewer restrictions. - We will make these immediate changes only if we are adding a new generic version of a brand name or adding certain new biosimilar versions of an original biological product that was already on our Drug List. - We may make these changes immediately and tell you later, even if you are taking the drug that we are removing or making changes to.
+If you are taking the like drug at the time we make the change, we will tell you about any specific change we made. - Adding drugs to our Drug List and removing or making changes to a like drug on our Drug List with advance notice. - When adding another version of a drug to our Drug List, we may remove a like drug from our Drug List, move it to a different cost-sharing tier, add new restrictions, or both.
+The version of the drug that we add will be on the same or a lower cost-sharing tier and "on the same or lower cost-sharing tier and" with the same or fewer restrictions. - We will make these changes only if we are adding a new generic version of a brand name drug or adding certain new biosimilar versions of an original biological product that was already on our Drug List. - We will tell you at least 30 days before we make the change, or tell you about the change and cover an 30-day fill of the version of the drug you are taking.

+• Removing unsafe drugs and other drugs on our Drug List that are withdrawn from the market.

+O Sometimes a drug may be deemed unsafe or taken off the market for another reason.
+If this happens, we may immediately remove the drug from our Drug List.
+If you are taking that drug, we will tell you after we make the change.

+Making other changes to drugs on our Drug List.

+- We may make other changes once the year has started that affect drugs you are taking.
 For example, we based on FDA boxed warnings or new clinical guidelines recognized by Medicare. - We will tell you at least 30 days before we make these changes, or tell you about the change and cover an additional 30-day fill of the drug you are taking.